Holy Week: When Jesus died.

 Figuring the dates of Holy Week.

-The English and Germanic name might’ve been taken from a pagan holiday, but we certainly don’t celebrate it like ancient pagans did.
-Nor do we observe Passover like the ancient Hebrews and today’s Jews.
+Obvioiusly Christians don’t celebrate Passover like the ancient Hebrews and today’s Jews.
 Our focus is on Jesus’s resurrection, and less so on the salvation of Israel from Egypt.
-And the early Christians wanted to make this distinction pretty obvious.
+And the ancient Christians wanted to make this distinction pretty obvious.
 They didn’t want our Pascha to get mixed up with the Jews’ Pesach.
+They actually wanted to divorce Easter from the Hebrew calendar.
+Yeah, some of the reason has to do with antisemitism.
+(Like Easter ham, a tradition the Spaniards implemented to alienate kosher and halal Jews and Muslims.)
+The result is we don’t use the Hebrew calendar to calculate Easter; we use a different formula.
+Easter falls on the first Sunday after the first full moon of spring.

-But ancient Christians wanted to divorce Easter from the Hebrew calendar, so we changed our rule for calculating Easter: It’s on the first Sunday after the first full moon of spring.
-And all the other dates of Holy Week and Shrovetide are derived from that.
+So all the other dates of Holy Week and Shrovetide are derived from that.
 Since Easter has to take place after the spring equinox—but Nisan sometimes starts before it—this means some years Passover and Easter are gonna be the same weekend, and other years a month apart.
 Likewise the Jewish and Christian Pentecosts.

 • Luke says Jesus was about 30 when he began ministering.
 Lk 3.23

-• John refers to three Passovers during Jesus’s ministry.
-Jn 2.13, 6.4, 11.55 He died during the last one.
+• John refers to three Passovers during Jesus’s ministry, Jn 2.13, 6.4, 11.55 and he died during the last one.

 • Assuming these were the only three Passovers in Jesus’s ministry (and why should we?), Jesus only ministered 3 years.
 And 30 + 3 = 33.